CSALabsAutomation/azure-databricks/steps/03_construction-of-bronze-layer/documentation.md

     ```

     **Replace the Client ID, Key Vault Name, Client Secret Name, Directory ID, Storage Account Name in the above code with yours.**
+    **Refer Step 4 for Client ID and Directory ID
+    Refer Step 6 for Key Vault Name**

     >If you get an error message saying the data is already mounted, unmount the data using the command **dbutils.fs.unmount("/mnt/data")**